If you’ve ever visited the Kajabi homepage, you know we have a tagline: “You’re serious about your online business. We are too.”

 We’ve all heard MasterCard’s tagline, which has been used for countless Internet memes: “There are some things money can’t buy.
 For everything else, there’s MasterCard.”

 This is one of the longer taglines, but it still works because it tells a compelling story.
 It acknowledges that some things are priceless, as you’ve likely seen in the commercials, but that you can depend on MasterCard for the things you need.

-Do you need a tagline for your Knowledge Commerce business?
-You do if you want to set yourself apart from the competition.
+Do you need a tagline for your online business?
+Yes, if you want to set yourself apart from the competition.
 A memorable tagline can be worth considerable sales down the line.

-Make sure to keep your tagline simple.
-Don’t take inspiration from “Mad Men.”
-Instead, inject meaning into every word.
+- Make sure to keep your tagline simple.
+Inject meaning into every word

 - Focus on the benefits of your business